 In Jesus’ Name We Pray

-When most evangelicals end their prayers, they typically use phrases like, “in Jesus’ name we pray, amen.”
+When most evangelicals end their prayers, they typically use a phrase like, “in Jesus’ name we pray, amen.”
 But what does it mean to pray in Jesus’ name?
 Some time ago, I asked myself that question.
 To be honest, I didn’t know precisely why I did it.
 This was just something I had learned, and I figured that was how good Christians closed out their requests to God.
 I decided this wasn’t a good enough reason.
 So, I embarked on a biblical search to determine why I should hold this tradition.

 I found a reference for this practice in John 14:14, in which Jesus says, “You may ask me for anything in my name, and I will do it.”[1]
 Here is a great reason to use Jesus’ name in my prayers; it is a promise to get them answered.
 If we ask Jesus for something in His name, he will do it.
 Awesome, case closed.
 Or was it?
 Is ending my prayers with this phrase the intent of Jesus’ promise?
 Could I get anything I desired by invoking the name of Jesus?